misiektoja/spotify_monitor/docs/configuration.md

 Spotify's six-month reauthorization requirement can disconnect Spotify Scrobbling.
 Last.fm currently warns about that disconnection only through a banner on its website and does not send an email alert.
 People who rarely visit the website can therefore continue listening without knowing that new scrobbles are not being saved.
 This mode provides independent console, email or webhook alerts once the configured evidence threshold confirms a likely gap.

 1. `TOKEN_SOURCE = "cookie"`
-2. `LASTFM_USERNAME` in `spotify_monitor.conf`
+2. `LASTFM_USERNAME` in `spotify_monitor_scrobble_health.conf`
 3. `SP_DC_COOKIE` for the Spotify account whose plays should be checked
-4. A read-only Last.fm API key stored as `LASTFM_API_KEY` in `.env`
+4. A read-only Last.fm API key stored as `LASTFM_API_KEY` in `.env.scrobble_health`

-The focused setup wizard collects these values through hidden prompts where appropriate:
+The easiest setup is the focused wizard.
+It selects scrobble health as the saved mode and collects these values through hidden prompts where appropriate:

 ```sh
 spotify_monitor --setup-scrobble-health
 ```

+For Friend Activity monitoring use the regular `spotify_monitor --setup` wizard instead.

 To enter or replace only the API key safely, run: